josefmartins/gymshark-interview/README.md

 - run `npm start`.
 It might take some seconds to minutes but eventually the app will be available in a browser via `localhost:3000`

 ## How to use
-- If you want to see the backend API, visit the page `localhost:8080/docs`.
 - Access `http://ec2-18-212-206-26.compute-1.amazonaws.com/` and use the UI.
+- If you want to see the backend API, visit the page `localhost:8080/docs` - requires local build.

 #### Calculate Number of Packages
 ![calculate packaging](docs/calculate_packaging.png "Calculate Packaging")